AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-jee-supported-platforms.md

 Additional information for third-party patches can also be found by searching the Adobe Enterprise Support site for knowledgebase articles related to your product.

 [**Contact Support**](https://www.adobe.com/account/sign-in.supportportal.html)

+## Revision History {#revision-history}

+- Oct 10, 2021

+  - Changed supported version of iOS for AEM Forms App to iOS 15.1.
+The previous version was iOS 12.